Ten Truths Every Writer Should Know

 LISTEN TO TODAY'S ARTICLE:

-Now I don't know about you, but never do my writing doubts hit hardest then when I'm trying to pursue a big goal or when I'm working under pressure–two things you're likely experiencing now that we're a few days into NaNo.
+I don't know about you, but never do my writing doubts hit harder than when I'm trying to pursue a big goal or I'm working under pressure — two things you're likely experiencing now that we're a few days into National Novel Writing Month.

 Truth #1: You don't have to write every day.

-Say what?!
-That's right.
-I'm personally a HUGE fan of my daily writing habit.
-I began writing every day after taking Faye Kirwin's Writember Workshop back in February 2015, and I've now written for over 615 straight days!
+For years, I was a huge proponent of maintaining a daily writing routine.
+I began writing every day after taking Faye Kirwin's Writember Workshop in February 2015, and I kept my daily routine for over 1,000 days straight.

-Truth #2: You aren't any less a writer if you started later in life.
+Truth #2: You aren't any less a writer if you start later in life.

-You often hear stories of authors who have been writing since birth.
-Their passion is an all-consuming hunger.
-They simply don't feel alive if they aren't writing!
+You often hear stories of authors who've been writing since birth.
+Their passion seems to be an all-consuming fire; they simply don't feel alive if they aren't writing!
 No one would ever doubt that such a writer wasn't a "real" writer, yet so many of us do question our writerly self-worth.

 Truth #3: You don't need talent to be a writer.

 To piggy-pack off our previous truth, you also aren't any less of a writer if you aren't some sort of writing prodigy.
 Yes, some writers are gifted.
-But there are plenty of published authors who have fought tooth and nail to build their writing and storytelling skills simply because they desperately wanted to tell their stories.
+But there are plenty of writers, both published and unpublished, who've fought tooth and nail to strengthen their skills simply because they wanted to tell their stories.

 Truth #4: You WILL get better with time.